simonmichael/hledger/hledger/test/errors/README.md

 - [x] phase 1: update flycheck to detect journal errors of current hledger release (and keep a branch updated to detect errors of latest hledger master)
 - [x] phase 2: survey/document current journal errors & status
 - [x] phase 3: pick a new standard format
-- [ ] **phase 4: implement standard format for all**
+- [x] phase 4: implement standard format for all
-- [ ] phase 5: implement accurate lines for all
+- [x] phase 5: implement accurate lines for all
-- [ ] phase 6: implement accurate columns for all
+- [x] phase 6: implement accurate columns for all  [where possible; we currently do not save the position of every part of the transaction, so most errors do not report columns]
-- [ ] phase 7: implement useful highlighted excerpts for all
+- [x] phase 7: implement useful highlighted excerpts for all  [we show imperfect but useful highlighted regions]
-- [ ] phase 8: implement accurate flycheck region for all
+- [x] phase 8: implement accurate flycheck region for all  [flycheck-detected regions are imperfect but useful]
 - [ ] phase 9: do likewise for timeclock errors
 - [ ] phase 10: do likewise for timedot errors
 - [ ] phase 11: do likewise for csv errors